hashicorp/terraform-provider-google/website/docs/r/google_project_iam.html.markdown

 ## google\_project\_iam\_policy

 ~> **Be careful!** You can accidentally lock yourself out of your project using this resource.
+Deleting a `google_project_iam_policy` removes access from anyone without organization-level access to the project.
 Proceed with caution.
+   It's not recommended to use `google_project_iam_policy` with your provider project to avoid locking yourself out, and it should generally only be used with projects fully managed by Terraform.

 ```hcl
 resource "google_project_iam_policy" "project" {